well-id/dliswriter/README.md

 from dlis_writer.file import DLISFile  # the main dlis-writer object you will interact with

 # create a DLISFile object
-# this also initialises StorageUnitLabel, FileHeader, and Origin with minimal default information
+# this also initialises Storage Unit Label and File Header with minimal default information
 df = DLISFile()

+# add Origin - a required item for the file; Origin name and file set number are both required
+df.add_origin("MY-ORIGIN", file_set_number=1)

 # number of rows for creating the datasets
 # all datasets (channels) belonging to the same frame must have the same number of rows